In a Rafah school called ‘Hope’, Gaza IDPs seek shelter from Israel’s bombs

 Hala, her husband and their two sons and daughter were displaced from Tal al-Hawa, west of Gaza City, on October 13.
 Initially, they sought refuge in their second home in az-Zahra for about five days but the Israeli bombs got there too.

-They managed to get one room in Al-Amal, which is better than nothing, despite the discomfort of being crammed in a tiny room and having to share one bathroom with five other families.
+They managed to get one room in El-Amal, which is better than nothing, despite the discomfort of being crammed in a tiny room and having to share one bathroom with five other families.

 But, she says: “I don’t feel safe.
 The constant sounds of Israeli bombings just increase the sense of danger.”